mu-stack1/impact_analysis/README.md

 for 10 days: 372/773

 ## steps to run
-Accepts 2 inputs:
+Accepts 2 inputs while running code:
 1. Number of days
 2. No. of consecutive days student not allowed to skip classes, default value = 4

 python graduation_problem.py